 - 1. The hospital or inpatient unit is licensed by the appropriate state agency that approves health care facility licensure. - 2.
-There is documentation of the member's history and physical examination with medical clearance within 24 hours of admission, unless completed within 72 hours prior to admission or if transferred from an acute inpatient level of care. - 3.
-There is documentation of drug screens and other relevant lab tests (electrolytes, chemistry, CBC, thyroid, and ECG) upon admission and as appropriate. - 4.
-The attending physician is a psychiatrist and responsible for diagnostic evaluation within 24 hours of admission and the physician or physician extender provides daily face-to-face evaluation services with documentation.
+There is documentation that the member's history and physical examination with medical clearance is completed within 24 hours of admission, unless completed within 72 hours prior to admission or if transferred from an acute inpatient level of care. - 3.
+There is documentation of drug screens and relevant lab tests (electrolytes, chemistry, CBC, thyroid, and ECG) upon admission and as clinically indicated. - 4.
+The attending physician is a psychiatrist and responsible for diagnostic evaluation within 24 hours of admission.
+The physician or physician extender provides daily evaluation services with documentation.
 The physician must be available 24 hours a day, seven days per week. - 5.
-After a multidisciplinary assessment, an individualized treatment plan using evidence -based concepts, where applicable, is developed within 24 hours of admission and amended as needed for changes in the individual's clinical condition.
+After a multidisciplinary assessment, an individualized treatment plan using evidence-based concepts, where applicable, is developed within 24 hours of admission and amended as needed for changes in the individual's clinical condition.
 Elements of this plan include, but are not limited to subjects such as identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical, psychiatric or substance use conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care and other issues that affect the likelihood of successful community tenure. - 6.
-Multidisciplinary treatment program that occurs a minimum of six hours each day, 7 days each week.
-In addition, the program is operated with licensed clinical staff who are trained and experienced in the treatment of eating disorders and under the direction of a certified eating disorder specialist.
-If the treatment program offers activities that are primarily recreational and diversionary, or provide only a level of functional support that does not treat the serious presenting symptoms, these do not qualify as acute inpatient level of care treatment services. - 7.
-There is on-site registered nursing care available 24 hours a day with full capabilities for intervention in medical and behavioral health and emergencies that occur on the unit. - 8.
-Nutritional planning with target weight range and planned interventions by a registered dietitian is undertaken. - 9.
-Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan. - 10.
-Family participation: - a.
+Treatment programing includes documentation of one individual counseling session weekly or as clinically indicated. - 7.
+There is documentation that the member is evaluated daily by a licensed behavioral health practitioner. - 8.
+Mental health or medical services are available 24 hours per day, seven days per week, either on-site or off-site by referral - 9.
+On-site registered nursing care available 24 hours a day 7 days a week with full capabilities for all appropriate interventions in medical and behavioral health and emergencies that occur on the unit. - 10.
+On-site, licensed clinical staff is available 24 hours a day, seven days a week adequate to supervise the member's medical and psychological needs. - 11.
+Nutritional planning with target weight range and planned interventions by a registered dietitian is undertaken. - 12.
+A multidisciplinary treatment program provides daily clinical services to comprehensively address the needs of the member identified on the treatment plan.
+In addition, the program is operated with licensed clinical staff who are trained and experienced in the treatment of eating disorders and under the direction of a certified eating disorder specialist - 13.
+Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan within 24 hours of admission. - 14.
+Family participation:

+- a.
 For adults: Family treatment is being utilized at an appropriate frequency.
 If Family treatment is not held, the facility/provider specifically lists the contraindications to Family Therapy. - b.
 For children/adolescents: Family treatment will be provided as part of the treatment plan.
 If Family treatment is not held, the facility/provider specifically lists the contraindications to Family Therapy. .
-The family/support system assessment will be completed within 48 hours of admission with the expectation that family is involved in

-- treatment decisions and discharge planning throughout the course of care.
-Family sessions will occur no less than twice per week. - c.
+The family/support system assessment will be completed within 48 hours of admission with the expectation that family is involved in treatment decisions and discharge planning throughout the course of care.
+Family sessions will occur at least weekly or more often if clinically indicated. - c.
 Family participation may be conducted via telephonic sessions when there is a significant geographic limitation.